Sprytile/SprytileDocs/docs/quick-start.md

 ![Cursor Snap](img/cursor-snap.gif)

-Try reorienting the 3D view to face the last axis you have yet to paint on, then moving the 3D cursor by holding down the `S` key and moving your mouse.
+Try facing the 3D view to the last axis you have yet to build on, then moving the 3D cursor by holding down the `S` key and moving your mouse.
 Paint on that axis.
 Note that the center of the grid has moved to where you have positioned the cursor.

 ![Paint X-Axis](img/paint-3.gif)